DaemonAlex/qbx_vehiclefeatures/README.md

 **Trunk Interactions**:
 - Hide inside the trunk of a vehicle.
-- Place others inside the trunk *(kidnapping functionality under development)*.
+- Place others inside the trunk.

 **Realistic Trunk Positioning**: Players are positioned correctly within the trunk based on vehicle dimensions for a realistic fit.